 The Formspree CLI offers a workflow for building and deploying forms that works nicely with modern JavaScript tools like npm and React.
 Forms can be deployed automatically using CI/CD tools or platforms like Github, Vercel and Netlify.

-and put it near the top of your component hierarchy, wrapping your forms.
-Supply the FormspreeProvider
+Then import FormspreeProvider and put it near the top of your component hierarchy, wrapping your forms.
+Supply the FormspreeProvider with your project ID obtained above.

-For example, if you are using Next.js, here's what your top-level _app.js
+For example, if you are using Next.js, here's what a top-level _app.js file might look like:

 import { FormspreeProvider } from '@formspree/react';